General Meeting Policies

 Unauthorized Solicitation and Distribution of Materials

+Solicitation of business in sessions and meetings is entirely prohibited.
 Distribution of flyers, pamphlets, notices and brochures in any session of the NAR event, without the prior written consent of NAR, is expressly prohibited.

 Presentation materials are copyrighted by the speakers, their companies or others from whom they have received permission to use.
 Written permission from the speaker is required before publishing.

 Statement of Appropriate Event Conduct

 The National Association of REALTORS® (NAR) is committed to providing a positive and rewarding experience for everyone associated with an NAR event.
 In addition to NAR members’ adherence to the NAR Member Code of Conduct, all attendees agree to abide by this Statement of Appropriate Event Conduct by virtue of their attendance at an NAR event.

 All attendees (including without limitation NAR members, guests, speakers, exhibitors and vendors) are expected to conduct themselves professionally, to use good judgment and be respectful at all times while present at an NAR event.
 This includes an attendee’s conduct while physically present at an NAR event, as well an attendee’s conduct on any virtual platform associated an NAR event.

 NAR does not tolerate any inappropriate behavior, including harassment or discrimination in any form.
 Examples of inappropriate behavior include, but are not limited to, harassing or defamatory verbal or written comments, display or use of graphic images or language, destruction of property, threats, intimidation, unwanted physical contact, unwanted sexual conduct whether physical or verbal or non-verbal, and any conduct, statements or images that denigrates or shows hostility toward an individual or group based on a protected characteristic.